dxing97/libdiscord-0.2/README.md

+### Websocket rate limits
 Exceeding the WSS rate limit leads to a payload with opcode 9 (INVALID_SESSION), closure of the websocket, and close code 4008 (rate limited)
-- HTTP

-- websocket
 - last connection attempt
     - the client can only attempt to connect to the gateway every 5 sec
 - last 120 send event time
     - the client can attempt to send up to 120 payloads in one minute (on average one every 500 ms)
 - last 5 game status event times
     - the client can attempt to send up to 5 game status updates in one minute (on average one every 12 sec)

-## sessiondata
-parameters that stay (more or less) constant or persist throughout the lifetime of the bot
-- bot token (user specified)
-- heartbeat interval (Discord specified)
-- websocket gateway URI (Discord specified)
-- websocket connection state (library determined)
-    - unconnected (start here)
-    - connecting
-    - connected
-        - not identified
-        - identified
-    - disconnected (something went wrong, there could be multiple reasons)
-    - resuming (resuming and connecting are similar but different)
-- last recieved sequence number (dispatch payloads)
-    - starts at 0 (haven't recieved a dispatch yet) and increments up with every dispatch (theoretically)
-    - determined by DISPATCHES, not the library (don't just increment up)
-- pointer to the lws wsi for our current lws connection
-- rate limit data